dvginneken/CyTOF_DataAnalysis/README.md

 Welcome to the GitHub repository were the scripts used to complete my bachelor thesis are stored.

-The computational part of my research consists of 3 components:
+The computational part of this research consists of 3 components:
 ## 1. Preprocessing
 These scripts form a pipeline which preprocesses raw CyTOF samples.
 ## 2. Single Feature Analysis